 I found it so difficult to stand my ground against the disapproval and disbelief of relatives and friends (his and mine) and especially difficult to believe that I was entitled to live a decent life of my own, though of course that would help my child also.
 I had to learn that I didn’t need to be the sacrifice in our family for our son’s sake, and I had to learn that between a rock and a hard place there was firm ground where my son could be safe.
 The only reason I’d stayed in a relationship with this man for too long was because I doubted my own mind.
 It’s true he could present himself well when he wanted to.
 He was good looking and could be kind and funny.
 These qualities meant that I, and those around me minimised the seriousness of the situation I was in, as if it’s not possible to be a violent man as well as a likeable one.
 Certainly, he could be charming, but he was mostly a complete dick and people around me knew this, and said so, but there is a strong societal impulse to disdain women as hysterical or as vindictive liars, and this was much stronger than the urge to condemn him.
 Boys will be boys, after all.

-The first time I left him was 18th January 1998, a date that has not faded from memory the way dates tend to.
-I completed much paperwork in the weeks after, repeatedly entering that date, memorialising it, but its significance is as an echoing apparition that it was one week since I’d left, two weeks since I’d left, one month since I’d left, one year… marking the time in small increments.
-I’d engineered a move from Spain to the UK, hoping things would get better.
-I thought I’d have more support near my own family and maybe he’d be happier where there was more work.
+The first time I left him was 18th January 1998.
+The date has not faded from memory the way dates tend to.
+Filling in forms in the weeks after, repeatedly entering that date, memorialising it, it became an echoing apparition – one week since I’d left, two weeks since I’d left, a month, a year… marking the time in small increments.
+We were in the UK, hoping things would get better.
+I thought maybe he’d be happier where there was more work.
 He was, for a short time.
 We bought a little house.
 Our son started nursery.
 On good days it wasn’t too bad.
 The drinking was a big problem but it wasn’t the only problem.
 There were times when I didn’t feel scared of him at all, he just seemed pathetic, and I felt sad for him.
-Sometimes I could see the human he might be struggling to get out and I liked him.
-But then there were times when I’d look into his eyes and see only a baleful core, a deep lack of inhibition, like a shark waiting to strike.
+Sometimes I could see the human potential struggling to get out.
+Then there were times I’d look into his eyes and see only a baleful core, a deep lack of inhibition, like a shark waiting to strike.

-I’d developed strategies to keep myself safe but he was unpredictable.
-I’d get lulled into a false sense of security and then be shocked out of it by a sudden rage.
-He’d whisper he was going to kill me, shoot me, set fire to the house with me in it, tear me limb from limb, slice me up with a knife.
-Sometimes I’d shout back at him, or leave the room, or leave the house and sit on a bench alone till it had passed, but mostly I retreated into myself and pretended it wasn’t happening.
-Trying to escape his attention at night I tried sleeping in the top bunk of our son’s bed.
+I developed strategies to keep myself safe but he was unpredictable.
+Sometimes, lulled into a false sense of security, I’d be shocked by a sudden rage.
+He’d whisper he was going to kill me, shoot me, set fire to the house with me in it, slice me up with a knife.
+Sometimes I’d shout back, leave the room, leave the house to sit on a bench at a bus stop alone, and somehow I got through it.
+Trying to escape his attention at night I started sleeping in the top bunk of our son’s bed.
 He removed the mattress, saying his friend needed it.
 I tried sleeping with my son in the bottom bunk but he was very wriggly, so in desperation I climbed the ladder and lay down on the wooden slats where the mattress had been.
 They were not strong enough to hold me and I fell through.
 I ended up back in the double bed.

-In my anxiety I had forgotten we might cope better with the pushchair and so we walked, slowly, as one does with a small child in tow, first to the bus stop and then 1.1 miles to my friend’s house.
-My little boy walked until he got tired and then I carried him.
-After one tense, miserable night in my friend’s house we moved into a refuge with a double entry door, razor wire all round and a massive metal clang as my own door to my own flat slammed shut.
-I was so happy to hear that noise.
+In my anxiety I forgot the pushchair so we walked, slowly, as one does with a small child in tow, to the bus stop and then 1.1 miles to my friend’s house.
+My little boy walked until he was tired and then I carried him.
+After one tense, miserable night we moved into a beautiful refuge with a double entry door, razor wire all round and a metal clang as the door to our little flat slammed shut.
+What a happy sound.
 I stayed for three months.
-I made sure no one knew where I was.
-I had to give up my job.
-Refuge staff gave us a little food, some toys and basic toiletries and then we managed on benefits.
-Three months was enough time for him to realise I was serious and wasn’t coming back.
+I had to give up my job, working where he could find me, so we lived off benefits.
+Our joint mortgage on the little house went unpaid.
+Refuge staff gave us food, toys and basic toiletries.
+Three months was enough for him to realise I was serious and wasn’t coming back.
 My father drove him to the airport and he went back to Spain.
-I returned to our little house and tried to pick up the pieces.
+I returned home and tried to pick up the pieces.
 I passed my driving test on the 6th attempt.
 He took to phoning me after midnight to wake me up, saying he wanted to speak to our son, who he knew would be in bed at that time.
 I changed the number and eventually was able to move to a different address, where he couldn’t find me.